The HyperTexts

 Martial has been described as "colorful" and as "Rome's wiseacre poet."

-Martial has been a possible or probable influence on epigrammatists such
+Martial has been a probable influence on epigrammatists such

 as Sir Thomas Wyatt, Sir Thomas More, Shakespeare, John Donne, Ben Jonson,